An introduction to SEO:

 - Google decides what pages respect the rules, how important the URLs between sites are, then copies these pages and stores them (Cache) on servers all over the world.

-- When the user searches for different topics using keywords or search queries, the search engine retrieves relevant results.
+- When the user searches for different topics using keywords or search queries, the search engine retrieves relevant results to match the user intention.

-- Algorithms have 200 different elements that help them select the results, rank pages, and display them in SERP depending on their popularity and keywords.
+- Algorithms have 200 different elements that help them select the results, rank pages, and display webpages in SERP depending on their popularity and keywords.

 - Panda algorithm aims to determine businesses to build quality content on the site, and this algorithm was created to punish spam.

-To improve the content and attract future leads, entrepreneurs and SEO specialists need to be aware of the ranking factors of search engines in order to achieve a famous place in SERP.
+To improve the content and attract future leads, entrepreneurs and SEO specialists need to be aware of the ranking factors of search engines in order to achieve a fabulous place in SERP.
 The lack of traffic can be improved by setting new SEO principles to help increase clicks, impressions, CTR, position, and ROI – this data can be found in Search Console.
-Also, interesting information that can be useful for SEO activity is found in reports on visitors’ behavior in Google Analytics.
+Also, interesting information that can be useful for SEO activity is found in reports on Behavior section in Google Analytics.

 Search Engines analyze site data such as the number of sessions and impressions, how willing are visitors to explore the site and connect to content based on how long they spent on the site, bounce rate, or exit rate, social media recommendations, etc. If the site has views and web pages shares, algorithms take this into consideration and reward the site by positioning it on top in SERP.

-In order to achieve a high level of profitability within the company through SEO practice, it is recommended to entrepreneurs and marketers to experiment different strategies to reach those that fit the type of site and business they are involved in.
+In order to achieve a high level of profitability within the company through SEO practice, it is recommended to entrepreneurs and marketers to experiment different strategies to find those that fit the type of site and business they are involved in.
 The more the site optimization strategy is planned from the beginning and improved along the way, the more chances for the business to reach sales target, grow.

 What role do keywords play in SEO?